praetorian-inc/praetorian-cli/README.md

 Both CLI and SDK is open-source in this repository.
 The SDK is installed along with the `praetorian-cli` package.
 You can extend Chariot by creating scripts and plugins using the SDK.

-If you have ideas on new plugin commands and scripts, contribute them!

 ## SDK

 Integrate the SDK into your own Python application with the following steps: